 Authorized: an unlimited number of common shares without par value.
-Common shares issued and outstanding Outstanding at March 31, 2024 and at the date of this MD&A 1,042,664,381
+Common shares issued and Authorized, all diffillitied hamber of confinion shares without par value. outstanding Outstanding at September 30, 2024 and at the date of this MD&A 1,042,664,381